Table of Content

 What moving costs need to be considered?

-There are several costs to consider when moving home in the UK, some of which can be significant.
-Here are some of the main costs to be aware of:
+Moving home in the UK comes with several expenses, some of which can be significant.
+Here are the main costs to factor into your budget:

 Deposit

-When buying a new property, you will usually need to pay a deposit which is typically a minimum of 5% of the purchase price, however the amount required can vary significantly depending on the lenders’ criteria and your affordability.
+When buying a new property, you’ll usually need a deposit of at least 5% of the purchase price.
+However, the required amount depends on the lenders’ criteria and your affordability.

 Mortgage arrangement fees

-Some lenders charge arrangement fees for setting up a mortgage, which can range from a few hundred to several thousand pounds.
+Lenders may charge arrangement fees for setting up a mortgage, ranging from a few hundred to several thousand pounds.

 Valuation fees

-Lenders may also charge a fee for valuing the property you are purchasing, which can range from a few hundred to a thousand pounds.
+Lenders often charge a valuation fee to assess the property you are purchasing.
+This will typically cost between a few hundred to a thousand pounds.

 Surveys